Editor’s Note: This blog entry was originally published on March 7, 2018, and was updated on May 28, 2020.

 What are QR Codes?

 A QR, or Quick Response, code is a two-dimensional code usually formatted as a pattern of black squares in a grid with a white background.
 QR codes are similar to barcodes; however, they can store a larger amount of data and can be scanned from both paper and screen.
-Devices such as smartphone cameras and apps are used to read the data in a QR code.
+Devices such as smartphone cameras are used to read the data in a QR code.
+While mobile phone users originally had to download a dedicated app to read them, a QR code scanner is now built into the camera app on iPhones and Android phones.

-QR codes were first created in 1994 for use in tracking vehicles and parts in the automobile manufacturing industry.
+QR codes were first created in 1994 to track vehicles and parts in the automobile manufacturing industry.
 Since then, the technology has expanded to a number of different uses.
 A few of these uses include:

 Social Media

-Many companies use QR codes as an easy way for consumers to follow them on social media.
+Many companies use these codes as an easy way for consumers to follow them on social media.
 Instagram, for example, offers custom QR codes called “Name Tags” for each account.
-Users can scan the Name Tag and be taken directly to a company’s profile, rather than having to search for it.
+Users can scan the Name Tag and be taken directly to a company’s profile, rather than searching for it.

 Personalization of the In-Store Shopping Experience